wakaru44/my_dockerplace/README.md

 # My Docker Place

 My Dockerplace is a simple web app to control your container applications.
+From a simple "desktop"

 ![An example of the desktop, with your docker services on display](https://raw.githubusercontent.com/wakaru44/my_dockerplace/master/doc/img/screen_desktop_01.png)

+And see the output on the web

 ![An example (with fake data) of how the output would look like](https://raw.githubusercontent.com/wakaru44/my_dockerplace/master/doc/img/screen_console_01.png)

 ## TL;DR - Quickstart